Getting to grips with Fortnite weapons is a must if you want to excel in Epic's battle royale shooter.

 The Tactical Submachine Gun is the best gun for early circles because it has a huge fire rate compared to others, meaning it can deal almost as much harm as more powerful, slower weapons despite having a low damage output.
 It comes in Uncommon, Rare and Epic versions and all three pack a punch - the latter is the one you want though as it deals a whopping 260 damage-per-second as opposed to the base variant's 234.

-Update: As of July 17, the Tactical Submachine Gun has been added to the Fortnite vault, and is instead replaced by the 'regular' Submachine Gun.
-We'll have our impressions of where it sits after some playtime soon.
+Update: As of the week of July 23rd, the Compact SMG and Submachine Gun have replaced the Tactical Submachine Gun, which has been added to the Fortnite vault.
+We'll have our impressions of where it sits alongside other weapons after some playtime soon.

 Packing a gigantic 50-round magazine, our favourite is the recently added Rifle-SMG hybrid, the Drum Gun.
 With its Rare variant firing at a rate of 27, it's fantastic for tearing down structures quickly - perfect for the final handful of circles.